magrueni/disturbance_scenarios_europe/README.md

-# Future Forest Disturbance Scenarios: Code Repository
+# Future forest disturbance scenarios for Europe: Code Repository

-This repository contains the code and resources to create and analyze future disturbance scenarios for forest landscapes.
-The project is divided into several key steps:
+This repository contains the code and resources to create and analyze future disturbance scenarios for Europe.

+The code is organised in several key steps:

 ## Project Workflow